 If you put the G8 Plus and the Moto One Macro side by side, you might think they're the same phone with different finishes.
 However, the biggest point to set them apart - ignoring the camera setups for one moment - is that the G8 Plus comes with a higher-resolution screen (at Full HD+ over just HD+ in the One).

 This works to the G8 Plus' advantage, as with a 6.3-inch panel you'll want this kind of resolution, it's the sweet spot for detail against battery life.
-It's a little larger than the outgoing G7 Plus (and therefore includes an extra 10 pixels on the vertical to compensate, not that it hugely matters), with an elongated aspect ratio (19:9) ensuring it's not unwieldy in the hand.
+The 'normal' G8 doesn't have as many pixels packed into its screen by comparison.
+Also the Plus has an elongated aspect ratio (at 19:9), ensuring it's not unwieldy in the hand.

 Like its predecessor, however, the G8 Plus keeps a dewdrop notch, that little black-out tear to the top and centre.
 It's not a massive one, though, and by and large you can just ignore it.
-Some more recent phones have much larger notches due to more complex camera and sensors embedded within – Pixel 4, we're looking at you – but we prefer the trim, smaller approach of this Motorola.
+Some more recent phones have much larger notches due to more complex camera and sensors embedded within - Google Pixel 4, we're looking at you - but we prefer the trim, smaller approach of this Motorola.
+We actually prefer it to the more distracting punch-hole notches in the rest of the G8 range.

 While the G8 Plus' screen size, resolution, brightness and colour are all perfectly fine, the handset continues with one ongoing and irksome issues: its auto-brightness is over-sensitive to making adjustments.
-Maybe it's not quite as bad as its predecessors, but we found far too often the screen would dip a little too much – and we'd like to option to adjust this lowest threshold to stop it!
-Sure, Motorola is trying to eke out the best of battery life – it does a good job, too, it has to be said – but we find constantly manually adjusting the brightness slider during a gaming session to be annoying.
-But that's our only complaint here.
+Maybe it's not quite as bad as its predecessors, but we found far too often that the screen would dip a little too much - and we'd like the option to adjust this lowest threshold to stop it!
+Sure, Motorola is trying to eke out the best of battery life, but we find constantly manually adjusting the brightness slider during a gaming session to be annoying.

 Performance & Battery